-With the growing desire to bring video content to consumers as quick as possible, Instructional Media Services teamed up with Athletics, Sports Information, and the Department of Media and Journalism to create BUSN, a student-run live production team that offers a truly professional experience.
+With the growing desire to bring video content to consumers as quick as possible, Multimedia Services teamed up with Athletics, Sports Information, and the Department of Media and Journalism to create BUSN, a student-run live production team that offers a truly professional experience.

 Since the Fall of 2017, each member of the Pennsylvania State Athletic Conference (PSAC) is required to provide live webcasts of all Football, Volleyball, and Basketball contests as well as any championship event hosted by the institution.
 Here at Bloomsburg University, BUTV took on this responsibility and over time evolved into what we now call BUSN.

 The mission of BUSN is to offer a professional live video production experience not just for students who may wish to pursue it as a career, but also to those who wish to view Bloomsburg University Athletic competitions and other special events like graduation.
 Most importantly, BUSN is completely student run with the aid of a few staff members who help with scheduling and training.

 There are three ways to participate in BUSN productions: